Insurers have different ways of giving and accepting proof of no claims. We’ll run through them with you below.

 The first place to look is your renewal letter.
-It should include the price to renew and how many years of no claims bonus you have.
+It should include how much the new, renewed policy will be and how many years of no claims bonus you have.

 If you’ve cancelled your insurance, your cancellation documents (usually) hold the answer to your no claims questions.

 If neither of these have the details you need, you can ask your old insurer to send you the proof instead (they can’t refuse your request).
 Give them a bell or look to see if there’s a request form on their website.